-CIM's college division enrolls more than 450 students and is broadly representative in its composition: 55% from 49 states, 30% from 25 countries, 15% from Ohio, and 60% are undergraduates.
+CIM's college division enrolls more than 350 students and is broadly representative in its composition.

 Cost of General Education textbooks will be determined by course load taken through CIM and Case Western Reserve University, as applicable, and each school's bookstore. the International Standard Book Number (ISBN) and retail price information of required and recommended textbooks and supplemental materials for each course and author, title, publisher, and copyright date for the textbook or supplemental material are "To Be Determined."

 In the administration of its educational and admission policies, scholarship, loan and other school-administered programs, the Cleveland Institute of Music is committed to nondiscrimination and equal opportunity.
 The Institute admits students to all the rights, privileges, programs, and activities generally accorded or made available to students at the school regardless of race, color, national or ethnic origin, citizenship, religion, age, sex, sexual orientation or disability.